Property Condition Assessment Services

-The Building Energy Performance Audit documents historical energy performance, identify the range of building energy uses and costs, and provide a pro forma energy use and a pro forma energy cost for the building.
+The Building Energy Performance Audit documents historical energy performance, identifies the range of building energy uses and costs, and provides a pro forma energy use and a pro forma energy cost for the building.

 A BEPA Study has five components:

 - Site Visits: This involves observing the building during a walk-through and documenting characteristics (property type, building age, last major renovation, number of floors, square footage, occupancy, heating system, air conditioning system, energy sources etc.)